tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex.md

 `/^http[^s].*/` => match "<http://httpstatus.io/>"; "http" at the beginning

 In `^\d{5}$`, The `^` and $ match the beginning and end of the search text but do not actually correspond to characters in the text; they are **zero-width assertions.** These char-acters ensure that only texts consisting of exactly five digits match the regular expression—the regex will not match five digits within a larger string.
 The \d es-cape matches a digit, and the quantifier {5} says that there must be exactly five digit matches.

+---

+The anchor `\b` matches at a word boundary.
+A word boundary is a position between a character that can be matched by \w and a character that cannot be matched by \w. \b also matches at the start and/or end of the string if the first and/or last characters in the string are word characters. \B matches at every position where \b cannot match.

 ## My regex patterns